 But I am beginning to see happiness and just starting to understand what it’s made of — for me, anyway — and I am learning that it is not some kind of constant overwhelming joy or even a huge grin.
 It’s something deeper and more solid than ephemeral emotions that drift across the surface of my being like stormy waves or sunny seas.
 When I talk about happiness, I’m talking about something deeper than being pleased at a pretty birthday cake or excited to see a loved one again.
 I’ve come to a point where I no longer even think of happiness as an emotion.

 When I was seventeen, I landed in a mental hospital for a time.
 While I was there, a family friend gave me two books to try to help me sort things out.
 One was a Thomas Merton book and it was interesting and soothing.
 But the other, an Alan Watts book, went straight to my bones.
 Since that time, I return to Alan Watts regularly.
 He barely had his own life together at all — many would say he didn’t have his life together whatsoever.
-He was a lifelong alcoholic who died at the relatively young age of 58, most likely from a heart condition and the complications of alcoholic excess.
+He was a lifelong alcoholic, probably in and out of places like this facility for addiction treatment in Kansas City for many years, who died at the relatively young age of 58, most likely from a heart condition and the complications of alcoholic excess.

 Alcohol addiction can be so cruel.
 There are lots of reasons why people turn to drink, and mental health can often play a role also.
 If you know someone who needs help battling their alcoholism, then researching a rehabilitation facility such as Pacific Ridge may enable you to suggest an option that could change a life.